ireaneus/LivingWaters/src/data/blog-posts/ExploringEzekielSession1.md

 a. **Psalm 139:13–16** — *"For You formed my inward parts; You wove me in my mother’s womb.I will give thanks to You, for I am fearfully and wonderfully made; Wonderful are Your works, And my soul knows it very well.
 My frame was not hidden from You, When I was made in secret, And skillfully wrought in the depths of the earth; Your eyes have seen my unformed substance; And in Your book were all written The days that were ordained for me, When as yet there was not one of them."*

+> *He leads me and guides my steps, He knows me in my inner being.
+He knows me and when I will fail Him and when I serve Him.*

 b. **Romans 12:1–2** — *"Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect."*

+> *My life is hidden in Christ, I was bought with a price.
+The only thing I have to offer is  my body, my life is not my own.*

 c. **1 Corinthians 7:17** — *"Only, as the Lord has assigned to each one, as God has called each, in this manner let him walk.
 And so I direct in all the churches."*